sillsdev/web-languageforge/README.md

 cd xForge
 git clone https://github.com/sillsdev/web-languageforge web-languageforge --recurse-submodules
 ````

-> The `--recurse-submodules` is used to fetch many of the Ansible roles used by the Ansible playbooks in the deploy folder.
+The `--recurse-submodules` is used to fetch many of the Ansible roles used by the Ansible playbooks in the deploy folder

 If you want to run an independant repo for scriptureforge, clone its repo also...